-The voice area at UTB is a vibrant, growing program, currently consisting of over forty majors.
-The focus of our degree programs (in performance and music education) is to develop healthy, artistic singing; all students are taught from a classical voice tradition.
-All voice students are required to present degree recitals and complete rigorous coursework in Lyric Diction, Vocal Pedagogy, and Choral Conducting.
+The voice area at UTB is a vibrant, growing program, currently consistring of over forty majors.
+The focus of our degree programs (in performance and music education) is to develop healthy, artistic singing.
+All voice students are required to present degree recital and complete rigorous coursework in Lyric Diction, Vocal Pedagogy, and Choral Conducting.

-The voice area regularly sponsors masterclasses with guest artists.
+The voice area regularly sponsors masterclasses with nationally-acclaimed artists and teachers.
 Recent events include Ann Baltz of OperaWorks and Georgine Resick, international soprano and Professor at the University of Notre Dame.